 New Year, new high for euro zone stock markets

-Euro zone stocks climbed to their highest in over a year on Monday - the first trading day of 2017 for those markets that were open - after data showed manufacturers in the currency bloc ramped up activity at the fastest pace in over five years.
+Euro zone stocks opened 2017 by climbing to their highest in more than a year on Monday after data showed manufacturers in the currency bloc ramped up activity at the fastest pace in more than five years.

 - Posted 02 Jan 2017 18:35

-LONDON: Euro zone stocks climbed to their highest in over a year on Monday: the first trading day of 2017 for those markets that were open: after data showed manufacturers in the currency bloc ramped up activity at the fastest pace in over five years.
+LONDON: Euro zone stocks opened 2017 by climbing to their highest in more than a year on Monday after data showed manufacturers in the currency bloc ramped up activity at the fastest pace in more than five years.

 The euro zone's blue-chip Euro STOXX 50 index rose half a percent to its highest since December 2015 after the purchasing managers' index (PMI) for factories in the currency bloc came in at 54.9 - well above the 50 mark that separates growth from contraction.

-The dollar index - which measures the greenback against six major rivals - climbed 0.4 percent.
+The dollar index - which measures the greenback against six major rivals - climbed half a percent, having hit a two-week low on Friday.

 "In the last days of 2016 we saw the dollar retreat somewhat, and there might be some sense of a correction from Europe this morning.
 I don't see any fundamental drivers for the moves," said Commerzbank currency strategist Esther Reichelt, in Frankfurt.